List of WWII Maybach engines: Development of the HL210 and HL230

+At Kursk, 5–13 July 1943, 25 engines failed within 9 days (these would probably have been HL210 P30s) faults included piston rod bearing damage, broken con rods, damaged pistons, tears (cracks) in the cylinder sleeves, burnt cylinder head gaskets, and water in the exhaust.
+Also high oil consumption, and spark plugs oiling up.
+Fuel lines weren't sealed properly, leading to fires in the engine compartment.
+Final drives were too weak and had a high failure rate.
+The main clutch was fine except when used for towing, and the gearbox also functioned without problems - it always seems to have worked well, with very few problems ever reported.
+The running gear also functioned well.

 In the meantime, Maybach re-designed the HL210, replacing the alloy cylinder block with a traditional cast-iron one.
 Although there was no space for a physically larger engine, the cylinders were capable of being bored out without compromising the engine's integrity.
 The cast-iron HL230 engines weighed around 1,400 kg, considerably more than the 1,050 kg of the HL210.
 The new HL230 23-litre engines were installed from May 1943 in the latest production Panthers as the P30, and in Tigers as the P45.
 Although they produced 700PS @3,000 rpm, from November 1943 they were governed at the factory to 2,500 rpm to increase engine life, which limited them to the same 650 PS as the HL210.

 Despite all the changes, the up-engined Panther Ausf.
 A with the HL230 P30 (which didn't arrive in Russia until late 1943) suffered from over-heating, fires in the engine compartment and blown head gaskets.
 The head gasket problem was solved in August 1943 by pressing copper rings into grooves to seal the head.
 A new design of piston was fitted to the HL230 P45 which reduced the compression ratio slightly.
 In November 1943 a governor was installed in the HL230 P45 which limited the maximum revs to 2,500 rpm, and the maximum speed under full load to 38 km/h.
 Some new and rebuilt motors from October had faulty bearings installed causing frequent failures: improved bearings were installed in new HL230 P45s from January 1944.